NateEag/.emacs.d/readme.rst

 on Windows, and I couldn't get `pfff <https://github.com/facebook/pfff>`__ to compile there, but on *nix that would be the next thing I'd add.

-For editing web templates of all stripes, I use the awesome `web-mode
-<http://web-mode.org/>`__ with several extensions, including
+For editing web templates, I use the awesome `web-mode <http://web-mode.org/>`__ with several extensions, including
 `emmet-mode <https://github.com/smihica/emmet-mode>`__.

 I use css-mode for CSS, which is somewhat lacking, but I use